+With US President Donald Trump unilaterally taking a sledgehammer to the Transatlantic alliance, can the EU keep the painstakingly constructed international order from disintegrating?
 With the stroke of a pen, the White House succeeded in threatening the EU’s economic well-being for the second time in a month, after announcing America’s withdrawal from the Iran nuclear deal – despite almost unanimous opposition from the rest of the international community.
 This follows hot on the heels of the April sanctions passed against Rusal, one of Europe’s main sources of aluminium, a move that sent commodity prices skyrocketing and put at risk entire supply chains.

 Currently, Brussels seems to be the best hope to keep Iran in the eponymous nuclear deal, as Tehran is making its continued adherence to the JCPOA contingent on the Union’s ability to protect bilateral trade between Iran and the bloc in the face of renewed American sanctions.
 The European Commission’s May 18th decision to reactivate and expand a 1996 law blocking European companies from complying with Washington’s latest sanctions against Iran, is a step in the right direction.
 However, it also illustrates how deep the rift between Brussels and Washington has become.